-Good: People were supported and treated with dignity and respect; and involved as partners in their care.
+Good - People were supported and treated with dignity and respect; and involved as partners in their care.

-Ensuring people are well treated and supported; equality and diversity:
+Ensuring people are well treated and supported; equality and diversity

-• People were supported by a dedicated and caring staff team who knew them well and treated them with respect.

-• Staff provided support to meet the diverse needs of people using the service including those related to disability, gender, ethnicity and faith.
+- People were supported by a dedicated and caring staff team who knew them well and treated them with respect. - Staff provided support to meet the diverse needs of people using the service including those related to disability, gender, ethnicity and faith. - Community professionals said the service was successful in developing positive caring relationships with people. - One relative told us, "I am very happy with my Mother's experience at Navara Lodge.
+When she first moved in, her health & well being improved immensely in a very short time and [name] (registered manager) & the staff are clearly passionate about offering the best possible care."

-Supporting people to express their views and be involved in making decisions about their care:
+Supporting people to express their views and be involved in making decisions about their care

-• People were supported to make as many decisions and choices as they could.

-• People had communication plans to ensure staff understood them and they understood staff.
-The plans described how people made their feelings known and how they displayed choices, emotions and state of well-being.

-• Staff interacted positively with people, communicating with them and involving them in all interactions and conversations.
+- People were supported to make as many decisions and choices as they could. - People had communication included in their care plans to ensure staff understood them and they understood staff.
+The plans described how people made their feelings known and how they displayed choices, emotions and state of well-being. - Staff interacted positively with people, communicating with them and involving them in all interactions and conversations.

-Respecting and promoting people's privacy, dignity and independence:
+Respecting and promoting people's privacy, dignity and independence

-• People's care plans focused on what they could do and how staff could help them to maintain their independence and protect their dignity and safety wherever possible.

-• People's abilities were kept under review and any change in independence was noted and investigated, with changes made to their care plan and support as necessary.

-• The staff team understood the importance of confidentiality which was included in the provider's code of conduct.

-• Staff were able to describe how they supported people with privacy and dignity in their daily work and routines.
+- People's care plans focused on what they could do and how staff could help them to maintain their independence and protect their dignity and safety wherever possible. - People's abilities were kept under review and any change in independence was noted and investigated, with changes made to their care plan and support as necessary. - The staff team understood the importance of confidentiality which was included in the provider's code of conduct - Staff were able to describe how they supported people with privacy and dignity in their daily work and routines.